igorwojda/android-showcase/README.md

 then new state is edited to a view via `LiveData` to be rendered).

 Let's take a look at two common android cases when view state can be lost:
-- Activity restart - view state should be restored from `ViewModel` state (last vale edited by `LiveData`)
+- Activity restart - view state should be restored from `ViewModel` state (last value edited by `LiveData`)
 - Process restart - view state should be restored from `Repository` (load data from network or local cache)

 ### Data flow